Setting up Systems Manager for hybrid environments - Amazon Systems Manager

 About managed nodes

-After you finish configuring your on-premises servers, edge devices, and VMs for Systems Manager as described in this section, your hybrid machines are listed in the Amazon Web Services Management Console and described as managed nodes.
-In the console, the IDs of your hybrid managed nodes are distinguished from Amazon EC2 instances with the prefix "mi-".
+After you finish configuring your non-EC2 machines for Systems Manager as described in this section, your hybrid-activated machines are listed in the Amazon Web Services Management Console and described as managed nodes.
+In the console, the IDs of your hybrid-activated managed nodes are distinguished from Amazon EC2 instances with the prefix "mi-".
 Amazon EC2 instance IDs use the prefix "i-".

 A managed node is any machine configured for Systems Manager.
-Systems Manager supports instances, edge devices, and on-premises servers or VMs, including VMs in other cloud environments.
 Previously, managed nodes were all referred to as managed instances.
 The term instance now refers to EC2 instances only.
 The deregister-managed-instance command was named before this terminology change.

 About instance tiers

-Systems Manager offers a standard-instances tier and an advanced-instances tier for managed nodes in your hybrid environment.
-The standard-instances tier allows you to register a maximum of 1,000 on-premises machines per Amazon Web Services account per Amazon Web Services Region.
-If you need to register more than 1,000 on-premises machines in a single account and Region, then use the advanced-instances tier.
-Advanced instances also allow you to connect to your hybrid machines by using Amazon Systems Manager Session Manager.
+Systems Manager offers a standard-instances tier and an advanced-instances tier for non-EC2 managed nodes in your hybrid and multicloud environment.
+The standard-instances tier allows you to register a maximum of 1,000 hybrid-activated machines per Amazon Web Services account per Amazon Web Services Region.
+If you need to register more than 1,000 non-EC2 machines in a single account and Region, then use the advanced-instances tier.
+Advanced instances also allow you to connect to your non-EC2 machines by using Amazon Systems Manager Session Manager.
 Session Manager provides interactive shell access to your managed nodes.

 For more information, see Configuring instance tiers.